zikichombo/sio/libsio/rb.md

 synchronised between the two sides and may exceed the capacity, indicating an xrun.
 Neither `ri` nor `wi` ever exceed capacity.

-We assume that Go code will encode `pkt` into `buf` for playback encode `buf` into `pkt` for capture and for duplex the Go code will first capture then playback.
+We assume that Go code will encode `pkt` into `out` for playback and encode `in` into `pkt` for capture and that in a duplex setting the Go code will do both.
 A processing chain may do more, but is outside the scope of sio for the time being.

 There are many combinations worth noting.
 In the following, we consider "reliability" w.r.t.
 OS scheduling overhead and Go GC.
 The latter looks good.